 In this module, we will

-- explore how nationalism can unite people—but also divide them, to destructive ends;
+- explore how nationalism can unite people—but also divide them;

-- see how countries that respect one another’s independence are the building blocks of our modern international system and learn what it takes for groups of people to form a new country;
+- unpack how countries' respect of one another’s independence is a building block of our modern international system and learn what it takes to form a new country;

-- evaluate why countries as different as Poland and Germany would give up some sovereignty to join the European Union;
+- evaluate why countries would give up some sovereignty to join international organizations, such as the European Union;

-- look at whether breaching a country’s sovereignty is justifiable to protect human rights, focusing on the NATO-led intervention in Libya in 2011;
+- examine whether breaching a country’s sovereignty is justifiable to protect human rights, with a focus on the NATO-led intervention in Libya in 2011;

 - explore reasons why some countries breach each other’s sovereignty for non-humanitarian reasons and the policy options governments have to respond to such actions; and

-- learn more about the fires raging in the Amazon and the resulting debate over whether the traditional understanding of sovereignty requires an update in an era when local challenges carry global implications.
+- learn more about the fires raging in the Amazon and the debate over whether our traditional understanding of sovereignty requires an update in an era when local challenges carry global implications.